andrelr90/BandCall/README.md

 ## How does it work
 This app keeps running in backend, verifying the sound mode of the Android system.
 When the sound mode changes to the call mode, the app creates a notification in the phone that will be sent to the smartband.
 In a nutshell, it works by identifying calls and sending notifications to the smartband.
 For that, **you must enable notifications for this app in your smartband app**.

+## Compatibility
-Note: Tested in miBand 2, 3, and 4.
+* Tested in miBand 2, 3, and 4.
+* Tested in Android 7 and 10.